-where $K$ is the number of sources, and $T_*$ is the size of the target SCM. \end{theorem}
+where $T_*$ is the size of the target SCM. \end{theorem}

-Notably, circuit-AD would have a guarantee that is only marginally worse than what it achievable through the circuit-TR procedure which leverages an elaborate domain knowledge.
-An important consideration in employing circuit-AD (\Cref{alg:AD-no-Delta}) is the choice of $T_*$, that is the number of modules in the target SCM.
-The example below emphasizes the subtleties of this matter.
+Circuit-AD's guarantee is thus only marginally worse than circuit-TR's, despite the absence of explicit structural knowledge.
+An important consideration is the choice of $T_*$ -- the size of the target circuit.
+The example below emphasizes the subtleties of this choice.

 \begin{example}[Slow rate for GCD] \normalfont Recall \Cref{ex:beyond-module-TR}, where GCD deems circuit-transportable from $\max,\min,-$, given, e.g., the causal graph in \Cref{fig:sequential-example-target}.
-Now suppose we do not have access to the causal graphs and domain discrepancies, so we need to use Circuit-AD.
-We need to make a choice of $T_*$, and circuit-AD offers no basis for this.
+Now suppose we do not have access to the causal graphs and domain discrepancies, so we need to use circuit-AD.
+We need to make a choice of $T_*$, which circuit-AD takes as input and does not prescribe.
 In hindsight, we can ensure that $T_* = 3|\cV|$ is large enough, since there exists a recipe of this length (i.e., causal graph and discrepancies oracle) that licenses circuit-transportability.
 Due to \Cref{thm:agnostic-sequential}, this choice offers the following guarantee:

-This is indeed an slow rate, since $n = \Omega (|\cV|^3)$ is needed for a constant excess risk; in fact, the regular ERM on target yields similar error rate. $\square$ \end{example}
+This is a slow rate, since $n = \Omega(|\cV|^3)$ target samples are needed for constant excess risk; vanilla ERM on the target yields a similar rate. $\square$ \end{example}